 The requirements surrounding meat consumption are blurred by today’s ever-expanding diet culture.
-The most popular fad diets have opposing views of the role of meat in our diet.
-Diets such as keto and paleo emphasise high meat consumption, whilst plant-based and vegan diets occupy the other end of the meat-eating spectrum.
+Diets such as Keto and Paleo emphasise high meat consumption, whilst plant-based and vegan diets occupy the other end of the meat-eating spectrum.
 So, we’ve decided to break it down for you – what is meat and how much meat is enough?

 Meat is an essential part of our diet as it provides us with protein and essential nutrients such as iron, zinc, iodine, essential fatty acids and B12.
 These nutrients help to support the immune system, brain function, cell growth and repair, hormone production and heart health, just to name a few.